biohackathon-japan/bh23-phenotype-ontologies/paper/paper.md

 ## Outcomes
 This observation reveals that there are many structural ambiguities.
 This lack of a bird's eye view of the ontology, which exists in most ontologies, is a major barrier to collaboration with experts with in-depth domain knowledge to improve the ontology for the field and to modify, add, or delete words.
 This will be an important issue for further mapping and collaborative validation.
 At the same time, however, those also suggest that there may be many areas that remain to be improved.
 Following are some of the ideas that come up based on the above mentioned observations.
-1: Mapping between ontologies only with the key upper concepts：The main usage of mapped ontology in inter-species is the phenotype translation of human and model organisms.
+1:Mapping between ontologies only with the key upper concepts：The main usage of mapped ontology in inter-species is the phenotype translation of human and model organisms.
 After the phenotype translation, researchers will move on to analyse more detail in model organisms.
 Since perfect ontology mapping is impossible in an inter-species manner, this would be one of the alternatives for usage.
 But even in this choice, granularity of terms needs to be aligned.
-2: Layer alignment for end-phenotypes：The end-phenotypes are the detailed descriptions of phenomes, so layer alignment of these terms with compression of layers based on concepts would be helpful.
+2:Layer alignment for end-phenotypes：The end-phenotypes are the detailed descriptions of phenomes, so layer alignment of these terms with compression of layers based on concepts would be helpful.
 However, this also requires detailed understanding of each term in the context of categories and branching.
 Above two may be possible, if the ontology structure can be transformed flexibly and freely.
 But this may require assigning meaning to terms and branches.
 Not only for the mapping, organising the layer in terms of inter-species manner will help for understanding and improvement for visibility.
 These problems might also exist in other ontology and how to deal with these fundamental problems would be helpful to map with other model organisms.

-Figure 2.
+Figure 2:

 ![Fig2](./Fig2.png)